sCrypt-Inc/scryptTS-docs/docs/tokens/ft.md

 await recipient.connect(getDefaultSigner());

 // Create P2PKH object from an UTXO
-// NOTE: You can not use BSV20P2PKH.getLatestInstance for bsv20, it only works for NFT const utxo: UTXO = ... const p2pkh = BSV20P2PKH.fromUTXO(utxo);
+// NOTE: You can not use BSV20V2P2PKH.getLatestInstance for BSV-20, it only works for NFTs. const utxo: UTXO = ... const p2pkh = BSV20V2P2PKH.fromUTXO(utxo);
 await p2pkh.connect(getDefaultSigner());

 // Unlock it and transfer the FTs carried by it.